The political ecology of oil palm, people and forest conservation: searching for a balanced approach to development in the Peruvian Amazon

 Previously, Aoife completed her MSc in Biodiversity, Conservation and Management here in the department, when she looked at the socio-economic and environmental impacts of wood charcoal production and distribution between the Peruvian Amazon and National markets.
 It was during this time that she established a deep love for the Peruvian Amazon and its people.

-- Lazos, E., Zinda, J., Negra, C., Bennett, A., Bloomfield, G., Balvanera, P., and Lindell, C. (forthcoming) Stakeholders and tropical reforestation: challenges, trade-offs, and strategies in dynamic environments.
+- Lazos, E., Zinda, J., Negra, C., Bennett, A., Bloomfield, G., Balvanera, P. and Lindell, C. (2016) Stakeholders and tropical reforestation: challenges, trade-offs and strategies in dynamic environments.
 Biotropica.

 - Bennett, A., Malhi, Y. and Menton, M. (2013) Leakage effects in natural resource supply chains: a case study from the Peruvian commercial charcoal market.
 International Journal of Sustainable Development and World Ecology, 20(4): 336-348.